Incredible Diversity

 Feeling adventurous?
 Want to explore Bolivia on your own terms?
 Have a group ready to go?
 Consider a self-guided option!

-For this option, we leave the planning of routes, hotels, food, and everything else up to you.
-We provide the motorcycles and a mechanic with a support truck to make sure the bikes are in tip-top shape, and you go where you want, when you want.
+We can provide the motorcycles and a mechanic with a support truck to make sure the bikes are in tip-top shape, and you go where you want, when you want.

 Our options for daily rentals are: